Blog | Personal Finance

 A.i.a) The Income Statement of a personal financial statement

-Any money that money that comes into your household flows through the income column of your income statement.
+Any money hat comes into your household flows through the income column of your income statement.
 This includes the three types of income:

 1. Ordinary income